 DON’T MAKE MISTAKE FOR WOMAN/MAN SIDE

-It’s clearly seperated by sex, but in some Onsen, you can’t see the symbol, because it’s all written in Kanji, you may make a huge mistake.
+It’s clearly separated by sex, but in some Onsen, you can’t see the symbol, because it’s all written in Kanji, you may make a huge mistake.
 In fact, some of my friends actually did that… Please make sure that if you see 女, it means woman.
 If you see 男, it means man.
 And normally red signifies woman, blue signifies man.

 DON’T DRINK ALCOHOL BEFORE BATHING INTO THE ONSEN